drostlab/deepclust_dataretrieval/README.md

 Extraction of the cluster will be written to /PATH/TO/OUTPUT/ into a FASTA file named "NR_UGC79169.1.fa" and done on one CPU.

 ## Datafile Description
-The database file ("joined_with_index_RowGroupFinal.parquet) contains 4 columns and 19 388 011 922 rows:
+The database file ["joined_with_index_RowGroupFinal.parquet"](https://objectstore.hpccloud.mpcdf.mpg.de/deepclust/index.html) contains 4 columns and 19 388 011 922 rows:

  | f0 (Sequence ID)                                                          | f1 (Sequence)                                         | f2 (Cluster ID)                                                           | f3 (Row Number) |
  |---------------------------------------------------------------------------|-------------------------------------------------------|---------------------------------------------------------------------------|-----------------|